treinberger/flystyler/README.md

 Please note: currently, the view styles aren't reset to default values, so e.g. if as a first step change the property "left" of a view to "20dp" and then remove the property, the assignment "left:'20dp'" will apply for the view unless you explicitly change it to another value.

+## Tag styling

+In order to be able to change Tag styles, you'll currently modify your alloy installation like this (in Alloy/commands/compile/parsers/default.js, around line 27, just before the return statement):

+	code += args.symbol + ".Tag = '" + node.nodeName + "';\n"

 ## Moarrr

 Should you have an questions or suggestions, send me an [e-Mail](mailto:treinberger@appcelerator.com).